tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 ## Provisioning Examples

-- Many industrial protocols assume that PSKs are distributed and assigned manually via one of the following approaches: typing the PSK into the devices, or via web server masks (using a Trust On First Use (TOFU) approach with a device completely unprotected before the first login did take place).
+- Many industrial protocols assume that PSKs are distributed and assigned manually via one of the following
+approaches: typing the PSK into the devices, or via web server masks (using a Trust On First Use (TOFU) approach with a device completely unprotected before the first login did take place).
 Many devices have very limited UI.
-For example, they may only have a numeric keypad or perhaps an interface with even fewer buttons.
-When the TOFU approach is not suitable, entering the key may require typing it on a  very constrained UI.
+For example, they may only have a numeric keypad or even less number of buttons.
+When the TOFU approach is not suitable, entering the key would require typing it on a constrained UI.
 Moreover, PSK production lacks guidance unlike user passwords.

 - Some devices are provisioned PSKs via an out-of-band, cloud-based syncing protocol.